-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Monitoring A Monitoring Activities O Principle 16: The entity selects, deve components of internal control are pre eparate evaluations to ascertain CC4.1.1 Security assessments and monitoring activities are performed to help ensure that components of internal control are present and functioning, and include, but are not limited to, the following: Quarterly network vulnerability assessments and related remediation plans Annual penetration testing for the customer web portal and related remediation plans Preventative maintenance reports to testing and confirmation the operations of environmental systems Security KPIs for facilities that employ onsite security guards Annual internal audit and tracking of identified issues through resolution Inspected the following security assessments and monitoring activities performed during the period to determine that security assessments and monitoring activities were performed to help ensure that components of internal control were present and functioning during the period, that include the following: Quarterly network vulnerability assessments and related remediation plans Annual penetration testing for the customer web portal and related remediation plans Preventative maintenance reports to testing and confirmation the operations of environmental systems Security KPIs for facilities that employ onsite security guards Annual internal audit results including the corrective action tracking plan completed during the period No exceptions noted.
-CC4.1.2 Risk treatment activities are documented, tracked, and communicated to those parties responsible for taking corrective action on internal control deficiencies.
-Inspected the most recent risk assessment documentation for a sample of data center facilities to determine that risk treatment activities were documented, tracked, and communicated to parties' responsible parties for taking corrective action during the review period for each data center No exceptions noted.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Monitoring A Activities D Principle 16: The entity selects, deve components of internal control are pre eparate evaluations to ascertain CC4.1.1 Security assessments and monitoring activities are performed to help ensure that components of internal control are present and functioning, and include, but are not limited to, the following: Monthly network vulnerability assessments and related remediation plans Inspected the following security assessments and monitoring activities performed during the period to determine that security assessments and monitoring activities were performed to help ensure that components of internal control were present and functioning during the period, that include the following: No exceptions noted.
+Annual penetration testing for the customer web portal and related remediation plans Preventative maintenance reports to test and confirm the operations of environmental systems Security KPIs for facilities that employ onsite security guards Annual internal audit and tracking of identified issues through resolution Monthly network vulnerability assessments and related remediation plans Annual penetration testing for the customer web portal and related remediation plans Preventative maintenance reports to test and confirm the operations of environmental systems Security KPIs for facilities that employ onsite security guards Annual internal audit results including the corrective action tracking plan completed during the period CC4.1.2 Risk treatment activities are documented, tracked, and communicated to those parties responsible for taking corrective action on internal control deficiencies.
+Inspected the most recent annual threat and risk assessments and mitigation tracking documentation for a sample of IBX data centers to determine that risk treatment activities were documented, tracked, and communicated to parties' responsible parties for taking corrective action during the review period for each IBX data center sampled.
+No exceptions noted.